nimble-ui/community/BECOMING_A_CORE_MEMBER.md

 Administrators are core members who have completed their shadowing and have not been suspended;
 Administrators are also required to assist in enforcing the [Code of Conduct](CODE_OF_CONDUCT.md).

-## Suspension
+## Violation Committed by a Core Member

-Core members who violate the Code of Conduct or mislabel content as violating the Code of Conduct will be suspended for seven days.
+Core members who violate the Code of Conduct or mislabel content as violating the Code of Conduct will be met with [disciplinary actions](./org-policies/progressive_discipline.md).
-During that period, the member in question will not be able to participate in locked issues and pull requests, and the member will be subject to violation policies and lockouts.
-If a suspended member commits misconduct once more, they will lose their core member status, and for fourteen days, their future applications will be denied.